liqinye/liqinye.github.io/_news/announcement_3.md

 related_posts: false
 ---

-One [co-author paper](https://arxiv.org/abs/2505.17048) is accepted to NeurIPS 2025.
+One [co-author paper](https://arxiv.org/abs/2505.17048) is accepted to NeurIPS 2025 Dataset & Benchmark Track.
 We develop a framework and dataset decoding global central bank communications.